Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization: Carbon-Aware Decision-Making

-The above discussions focus on the scheduling of active power, while the optimization and dispatch of \emph{reactive power} are also critical in order to maintain safe voltage levels and reduce power loss in the grid.
-Various approaches, such as network reconfiguration, on-load tap changing transformers (OLTCs), voltage regulators, capacitor banks, and static Var compensators, are commonly used to maintain the voltage profiles within an acceptable range and minimize network power loss.
-The Var optimization schemes change the power flow and network loss, leading to different carbon flow and carbon emission footprints.
-Therefore, carbon-aware Var optimization is needed to better schedule Var devices for decarbonization.
-This is particularly relevant for energy/utility companies that own power grids, as the carbon emissions associated with power loss constitute a significant share of their emission inventories.
+The above discussions focus on the scheduling of active power, while the optimization of \emph{reactive power} are also critical in order to maintain safe voltage levels and reduce power loss in the grid.
+Therefore, carbon-aware reactive power optimization is needed to optimally schedule reactive power compensation devices for decarbonization.
+This is particularly relevant for power grid owners, as the carbon emissions associated with power loss constitute a significant share of their emission inventories.